 Hard, Rusty, Smelly Water Problems

-All of us have hard water, to one degree or another, whether we live in a home with a private well, community well or city water.
-The problem is each one of these water supplies has their own particular water quality issues.
+All of us have hard water, to one degree or another, whether we live in a home with a private well, community well, or city water.
+The problem is each one of these water supplies has its own particular water quality issues.

 The BIG picture of all this water stuff?
 Is it overblown at times?
 Yes.
 Are there genuine concerns about what is in our water and how it affects us?
 Yes!

 But reassuring ourselves we have good water and it is safe for our families brings us peace of mind, makes our lives easier, healthier, and that we can all use a lot more of!